wildeink/hugo_researcher/content/cv.md

 ***2014– 2017***

 **Lead Developer, Principle | Dry Ink Creative/Developers | Remote**
-Technical lead responsibile for developing and maintaining over 25 web applications and sites.
+Technical lead responsibile for developing and maintaining over a dozen web applications and sites.
 Oversaw a multi-developer team.
 Handled hiring and onboarding of new developers.
 Knowledgebase and documentation lead.

 ***2010 – 2014***